Lincoln Ostomy Association

 - Communications John 402-310-3496

-LOA provide an ostomy visitors program which offers one-on-one support by a trained certified visitor.
-Visits can be made in person to the hospital, home or by telephone to answer initial concerns of the new patient.
+LOA provides an ostomy visitors program that offers one-on-one support by a trained certified visitor.
+Visits can be made in person to the hospital, home, or by telephone to answer the initial concerns of the new patient.
 A visitor serves as a positive role model for a new ostomate.
 Call Sally at 402-419-8817.

-The Lincoln Ostomy Association meets at 1 p.m. the first Sunday of most months at Bryan Health Medical Center - East.
+The Lincoln Ostomy Association meets at 1 p.m. the first Sunday of most months, location announced above.
 Meetings are gateways to the community, education and supplies needed by those with ostomies in the Lincoln area.

 Questions occur as a new ostomate plans their first activities.
 Can you go back to work?
 Ride your bike?
 Will everyone figure out you’ve had a surgery just by looking at you?
 View the latest products and techniques to help your journey as a Nebraskan with an Ostomy.